-Tempers may flair.
-After an accident, people should be civil toward each other and not be bated into an argument.
+Tempers may flare.
+After an accident, people should be civil toward each other and not be baited into an argument.
 An individual should not admit any fault, even if they think it was their fault.
 Saying “I’m sorry” can also be used against a person later.

 After experiencing an out-of-state car accident, all those involved should exchange information, and get the license numbers of all vehicles involved, as well as information from other drivers who witnessed the accident.

 Individuals should take photographs from various angles of the damage and the overall accident scene before anybody moves a vehicle.

 At the first opportunity, an individual should call their insurance company to report the accident.
 Many insurers have phone lines that can take the information, and some may even dispatch a tow truck paid for by an individual’s coverage, so that they do not need to pay for an out-of-state towing bill.

 Contacting a Boynton Beach Car Accident Lawyer